 Where to try: Punakha

 If you are a solo traveler, chances are that you will love kayaking through the various rivers of Bhutan.
 At various points throughout the nation, the river flow is just right for you to go out alone on your kayak for one of the most scenic adventure activities in Bhutan.
 The rivers Wang Chhu, Sunkosh, Puna Tsang Chhu, Mangde Chhu, Kuri Chhu as well as Dangme Chhu provide various opportunities for kayakers to explore and immerse themselves in the wilderness of Bhutan before they eventually become a part of the Brahmaputra in India.

 Where to try: Wang Chhu, Sunkosh, Puna Tsang Chhu

-Where to try: Haa, Thimpu, Punakha, Bumthang, Manas
+Where to try: Haa, Thimphu, Punakha, Bumthang, Manas

 The mountainous reaches of the Bhutanese Himalayas are quite inviting, and quite a lot of people go trekking in Bhutan through the various trails that run through the mountains.
-The Jomolhari trek is one of the most popular amongst tourists visiting Bhutan and offers stunning views of the Jomolhari peak, as well as a, peek into the amazing flora and fauna of the Himalayan kingdom of Bhutan.
+The Jomolhari trek is one of the most popular Bhutan adventure activities amongst tourists visiting this country and offers stunning views of the Jomolhari peak, as well as a peek into the amazing flora and fauna of the Himalayan kingdom of Bhutan.
 The Druk Path Trek is another great expedition that goes through the rhododendron forests that surround the mountain of Gangkar Puensum.